ywugwu/CSCI-6212/_posts/2024-04-08-final_project.md

-### Challenges: Implicit Requirement of Classification Ability
+### Challenge 2: Implicit Requirement of Classification Ability

 The examples depicted highlight a significant implicit challenge: the model must be capable of discerning species because the same species exhibit identical plant traits.
 The images show that objects such as a pine seed and a branch, although physically smaller, are labeled with the same height trait as full-grown pine trees.
 This implies that the model needs to understand context and classify the species accurately to make valid trait predictions, underscoring the complexity of the task.